How to manage order peaks and your transport capacity?

 Order peaks typically occur because of promotions, supplying extra stock for weekends, the last week of the month, or for upcoming holidays like Black Friday and Christmas.

 Usually, such a peak of orders causes increased pressure on the supply chain.
 In a transport market with a capacity shortage, this can easily become too much pressure.
 Just as we saw happening in the scenario, the high pressure causes unwanted effects like increasing prices and performance risks.
 Not to mention the higher empty kilometers and therefore unnecessary CO2 emissions.
+The carrier management team at SmartWay Logistics seeks to ensure a well-balanced transport capacity.

 Key take away